wwliao/hprc_release2_graph_variant_benchmarking/README.md

 The workflows in this repository support:

 - Construction of merged callsets using multiple variant callers
-- Derivation of per-sample joint ground truth VCFs
-- Benchmarking variants derived from the pangenome graph (**graph variants**)
+- Derivation of per-sample joint ground truth VCFs and benchmarking of variants derived from the pangenome graph (**graph variants**)

 ## Data Source